kf-liu/LeetCode/README.md

 For Leetcode website

-## Here are some that impressed me
+## Here are something that impressed me
 ### 2_addTwoNumbers
 `Linked list`
 ```